The Easiest DIY Homemade Heat Pack Ever

 You may have endless ways of doing this project.
 I found this one the easiest but as you might know, imagination is the limit.

-This project is something that would make a perfect and thoughtful gift during winter or if your life is mostly cold.
+This made at home heating pad project is something that would make a perfect and thoughtful gift during winter or if your life is mostly cold as well as to relieve sore areas.

 Anyway, have a few scraps of fabric you can make this.
 Also, the size is what you want it to be.

-view of opened and close Homemade Heat Pack
+view of opened and close Homemade DIY Heating Pad

 How to make this DIY Homemade Heat Pack